coughy2/CoughlinLab-main/content/authors/KP/_index.md

   - Researchers
 ---

-Dr. Alex Wong joined our lab in 2021 from Harvard Medical School.
+Kristie Pauly joined the Coughlin laboratory in 2018 to lead the work focused on  from Harvard Medical School.
 Alex's research focuses on systems biology approaches to understanding disease mechanisms and identifying therapeutic targets.

 ## Research Interests